Mother's Day

 Let the Mother’s Day telethon begin!

-As the saying goes, mother knows best — a sentiment that echoes down to our TV moms.
+The idea that “mother knows best” is a sentiment that echoes down to our TV moms.
 From Aunt Vy in The Fresh Prince of Bel-Air to Marie Barone in Everybody Loves Raymond, these moms are the stars of some of best Mother’s Day TV episodes available to stream right now.
+So we’ve rounded up some of our favorites of all time (no, really, we dug into the archives for this list, people!) for a lineup that will keep you laughing (and, yes, sometimes emotional) all day.

 Black-ish: “Please Don’t Ask, Please Don’t Tell”

 There are a few Mother’s Day-related episodes throughout Black-ish.
-One of the most memorable ones is in Season 1, Episode 22 titled, “Please Don’t Ask, Please Don’t Tell,” Jack and Diane are celebrating Mother’s Day.
+One of the most memorable ones is “Please Don’t Ask, Please Don’t Tell,” in which Jack and Diane are celebrating Mother’s Day.
 In it, Diane, played by a super young Marsai Martin tries to outdo her brother, Jack, played by Miles Brown, for Mother’s Day.
 Diane gives their mother, Bow, played by Tracee Ellis Ross, a gift basket of items she tricked her brother into not getting.
 But Jack gets the last laugh when he gives his mother a simple but greatest gift of all, a hug, which didn’t cost him a dime.

 Watch Black-ish on Hulu.